Jiei-S/clean-architecture-go/README.md

-# Boilerplate Clean Architecture for Go
+# Clean Architecture for Go

 This is a boilerplate for Clean Architecture.